 Animal studies have shown that employing intermittent fasting strategies may increase lifespan by up to 30% (4).
 More longitudinal human studies will be needed to confirm this benefit, but considering its other benefits, it is plausible.

+Other studies have shown that intermittent fasting boosts the body’s resilience to stress and alters biological pathways in a way that positively impacts lifespan (5, 6).
 Finally, these benefits extend to the brain to protect from neurodegenerative disorders both by protecting neurons and reducing inflammation within the brain tissues (7).
 This adds both years and quality of living to your lifespan.

 Improved Insulin Sensitivity

 Most people today are heavily reliant on sources of carbohydrates to meet their daily energy needs.
 Based on experience and data available, carbohydrates are not an ideal energy source.
 It appears our bodies adapted to endure and thrive during times of scarcity where fat burning overrides carbohydrate metabolism and many beneficial processes take place.

 Our heavy reliance on carbs has resulted in a massive increase in metabolic disorders which include insulin resistance and diabetes.

 Incorporating intermittent fasting strategies can help to restore insulin sensitivity and stabilize blood sugar which has been showcased in a number of research studies (8).
 Ultimately, this improves the body’s ability to burn fat as an energy source and use carbohydrates more efficiently when they are consumed.

 This is why combining intermittent fasting with a well-designed ketogenic diet is one of my go-to strategies for helping someone regain their health and vitality.

 Reduced Risk of Chronic Diseases